ptillemans/gitlab/README.md

-# gitlab
+# gitlab dashboard

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) application designed to gain insights in the performance of the gitlab application.

 ## Development Mode